Vata Purnima: History

 The legends dates back to a story in the age of Mahabharata.
 The childless king Asvapati and his consort Malavi wish to have a son.
 Finally, the God Savitr appears and tells him he will soon have a daughter.
 The king is overjoyed at the prospect of a child.
 She is born and named Savitri in honor of the god.

 She is so beautiful and pure, and intimidates all the men in her village that no man will ask for her hand in marriage.
 Her father tells her to find a husband on her own.
 She sets out on a pilgrimage for this purpose and finds Satyavan, the son of a blind king named Dyumatsena who lives in exile as a forest-dweller.
 Savitri returns to find her father speaking with Sage Narada who tells her she has made a bad choice: although perfect in every way, Satyavan is destined to die one year from that day.
 Savitri insists on going ahead and marries Satyavan.

 Three days before the foreseen death of Satyavan, Savitri takes a vow of fasting and vigil.
 Her father-in-law tells her she has taken on too harsh a regimen, but she replies that she has taken an oath to perform the regimen and Dyumatsena offers his support.
 The morning of Satyavan’s predicted death, he is splitting wood and suddenly becomes weak and lays his head in Savitri’s lap and dies.
 Savitri places his body under the shade of a Vat (Banyan) tree.
 Yama, the god of Death, comes to claim Satyavan's soul.
-Savitri follows him as he carries the soul away.
+As Yama takes Satyavan's soul, Savitri follows stating that is her duty as a wife to follow her husband.
+Hearing this, Yama grants her a few wishes, with the exception of asking for her husband's life.